-- The introduction a new section that supports the principles set out in the preamble to Te Ture Whenua Māori Act 1993. - Amendment to Section 1.3 to align with Schedule 1 of the Local Government (Rating) Act 2002 that outlines what land is non-rateable. - Some land under the conditions and criteria within the Policy are now non-rateable under the Local Government (Rating) Act 2002.
-Section 4 of the Policy has been amended to reflect this as remissions would no longer be applicable. - A new section (4.5) to expand and enhance Section 4.4 of the Policy and reflect changes made to Section 114A the Local Government (rating) Act 2002.
-This is in reference to Māori freehold land under development. - Various other amendments have been made for clarification. - A statement of proposal, summary of information and submission form for the above, can be found on our website.
+- The introduction a new section that supports the principles set out in the preamble to Te Ture Whenua Māori Act 1993. - Amendment to Section 1.3 so that it aligns to Schedule 1 of the Local Government (Rating) Act 2002 that outlines what land is non-rateable. - Some land under the conditions and criteria within the Policy are now non-rateable under the Local Government (Rating) Act 2002, therefore Section 4 of the Policy has been amended to reflect this as remissions would no longer be applicable. - A new section (4.5) to expand and enhance Section 4.4 of the Policy to reflect changes made to Section 114A the Local Government (rating) Act 2002.
+This is in reference to Māori freehold land under development. - Other various amendments have been made for clarification. - A statement of proposal, summary of information and submission form for the above, can be found on our website.